356255531/poppyProject/FilesNeedToBeUploaded/Code/readme.txt

 1 BRIEF DESCRIPTION
-We have three different policies:
+We have three different learning algorithm implementations:
+- TD Policy Iteration
+- Sarsa(0) and Sarsa(lambda)
-- A pre-final version of the TD Policy Iteration was tested on the real poppy
+- A pre-final version of the TD Policy Iteration that was tested on the real poppy
-- The others could not be tested, as the camera broke in the last week.

-Untested means, they were not tested on the real poppy, but on vrep as well as in the mathematical domain.
+The two first were tested on vrep as well as in a deterministic state modeling ("mathematical" domain), but unfortunately not on a real poppy robot due to hardware failiure (broken camera).
+The third is a pre-final version that was tested on a real poppy, which was recorded (Images and Video/Demovideo.m4v).
+"[Un]Tested" below refers to tested on a real poppy robot.

 2 HOW TO
 Run